Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Hyperbolic -Manifolds with Rank One Cusps

 In~\cite{coskunuzer2020minimal}, the existence of closed minimal surfaces in hyperbolic 3-manifolds was established, excluding the case of rank-1 cusps (\Cref{lem:existence}).
 In this section, we study this case.

-In the following, relatively incompressible refers to the incompressibility of a map $f:(S,\partial S)\rightarrow (M,P)$ where $S$ is a surface with boundary and $P$ are the annuli corresponding to rank-1 cusps linking geometric ends together in the topological ends of a tame hyperbolic $3$-manifold.
+In the following, relatively incompressible refers to the incompressibility of a map $f:(S,\partial S)\rightarrow (M,P)$ where $S$ is a surface with boundary and $P$ is the union of the annuli corresponding to rank-1 cusps linking geometric ends together in the topological ends of a tame hyperbolic $3$-manifold.

-\begin{defn} We say a geometric end $\E$ of a tame hyperbolic manifold $\M$ is essential after compressions if after performing some disk compressions (possibly none) produces a relatively incompressible surface that is not homotopic to any geometric end other than possibly $\E$. \end{defn}
+\begin{defn} We say a geometric end $\E$ of a tame hyperbolic manifold $\M$ is \emph{essential after compressions} if after performing some disk compressions (possibly none) on $\E$ we produce at least one connected component that is relatively incompressible but it is not homotopic to any geometric end other than possibly $\E$. \end{defn}

 As an example, if $\M$ is neither a product nor a compression body then any end is essential after compressions.
 Moreover, if $\M$ is not a product then any relatively incompressible end is essential after compressions.
 Theorem \ref{thm:intro-rank1} is a consequence of the next theorem.